 Caution: overuse of essential oils in the bath can cause irritation.
 Use only mild, non-irritating oils for bath, such as lavender essential oil, chamomile essential oil and clary sage essential oil.
 Hydrosols can also be used instead of essential oils to create a safe and gentle aromatic bath.

-Compresses are great way to apply essential oils to bruises, wounds, aches and pains, or skin problems.
+Compresses are a great way to apply essential oils to bruises, wounds, aches, and pains, or skin problems.
 Mix 10 drops of essential oil in 4 oz hot water.
 Soak a clean cloth and wrap area to be treated.
 Leave the compress on for 10-20 minutes.
 Reapply wrap if needed.
-Lavender essential oil, Helichrysum essential oil and Tea Tree essential oils are good essential oils to use in compresses.
+Lavender essential oil, Helichrysum essential oil, and Tea Tree essential oils are good essential oils to use in compresses.

 4) Facial steam